Dengpanom/dengpanom.github.io/_tabs/about.md

 order: 4
 ---

-Hi,I'm "Deng Panom", a Cybersecurity , CLoud security And Penesting.
+Hi,I'm "Deng Panom",a Cybersecurity and cloud Security.
-- skilled in Networking & Web APP Security
+-Skilled in Network & Web APP Security
-- Passionate about CTFs
+-Passionate about CTFs
-- Building a safe Cyberspace through awareness and reseach
+-Building a safer cyberspace through awareness and reseach -Exploring ,AI, ML and DL
-- Exploring AI,ML And DL